containers/podman/docs/tutorials/mac_win_client.md

 ### Enable the Podman service on the server machine.

 Before performing any  Podman client commands, you must enable the podman.sock SystemD service on the Linux server.
 In these examples, we are running Podman as a normal, unprivileged user, also known as a rootless user.
 By default, the rootless socket listens at  `/run/user/${UID}/podman/podman.sock`.
-You can enable this socket, permanently using the following command:
+You can enable and start this socket permanently, using the following commands:
 ```
-$ systemctl --user enable podman.socket
+$ systemctl --user enable --now podman.socket
 ```
 You will need to enable linger for this user in order for the socket to work when the user is not logged in.